What is the inheritance tax threshold in the UK?

 This is because, if you are in a married couple or civil partnership, you can leave your entire estate, regardless of its value, to your surviving spouse or civil partner – completely free of inheritance tax.

-This would mean that your own nil-rate bands would remain fully unused, and these can then be transferred to your surviving spouse or civil partner’s estate, ultimately doubling their potential tax-free threshold from £500,000 to £1 million (if both residence nil-rate bands are able to be utilised fully).
+This would mean that your own nil-rate bands would remain fully unused, and these can then be transferred to your surviving spouse or civil partner’s estate, ultimately doubling their potential tax-free inheritance tax threshold from £500,000 to £1 million (if both residence nil-rate bands are able to be utilised fully).

 The bottom line

-Ultimately, all individuals are entitled to the £325,000 standard nil-rate band, and for individuals who own a property that fits the criteria, this individual threshold could rise to £500,000
+Ultimately, all individuals are entitled to the £325,000 standard nil-rate band, and for individuals who own a property that fits the criteria, this individual threshold could rise to £500,000.

 For married couples and civil partners, the main nil-rate band could be transferred, leaving the surviving partner with a threshold of £650,000.
-Or, the residence nil-rate band – as well as the standard nil-rate band – could potentially be transferred, creating an inheritance tax-free threshold of up to £1 million
+Or, the residence nil-rate band – as well as the standard nil-rate band – could potentially be transferred, creating an tax-free inheritance threshold of up to £1 million.

 These thresholds can help to mitigate, or even perhaps fully negate, an inheritance tax liability on your estate.